joates-spring-2021/Lab-07/README.md

 that briefly describes what the function does.

 1. Function _is_alpha_ has one parameter (a string).
-It returns True if all of the characters in the string are upper case or lower case ASCII letters (it returns False otherwise).
+It returns True if all of the characters in the string are either upper case or lower case ASCII letters (it returns False otherwise).
+In other words, the string "Hello" would return True because it has letters.
+The string "37" would return False because it has numbers.
 2. Function _is_digit_ has one parameter (a string).
 It returns True if all of the characters in the string are ASCII decimal digits (it returns False otherwise).
 3. Function _to_lower_ has one parameter (a string).
 It returns the string which is a copy of the